Towards a Regenerative Culture, Together We Are

 This piece was born out of a desire to explore the female relationship to sexuality and penetration.
 Drawing on their own individual research, Anne-Gaelle’s physical practice around softness in relationship to tension and desire, meeting Jay’s research into female pleasure and the societal representation of the vulva.
 Octopussies has been drawing on various cultural approaches to this topic, human and animal.
 Aiming to evoke and question, they hope to encourage viewers to think about their own sexualities, environments and influences that mould or unmould them.

-Lucy Thane, Dance and Performance Artist
+Story Dance by Lucy Thane, Dance and Performance Artist

 A “StoryDance” workshop, inspiring people to find movement from a small story that compiles into a group dance linking each small movement and story together.
 It may become a procession if we wish, it may become what we want it to be.
 Included is a small presentation about Anna, Tamalpa and the Planetary dance.
 Anna Halprin is a dancer and performance artist who sees beauty in our everyday movements.
 She revolutionized the meaning of dance by challenging convention and embracing issues of aging, disability and illness into her performances.
 Considered the mother of postmodern dance, many of her works have been based on scores, including Planetary Dance, 1987, and Myths in the 1960s which gave a score to the audience, making them performers as well.